mellbergfilip/MyBank/README.md

 ## Description
 A console application that simulates a bank with very simple functions.
-Potential story could be an employee using this application for registrations and transactions.
+Potential story could be an employee using this application for registration and transaction purposes.

 #### Functions
 * View clients